Remote work is the future.

 There’s no way you’ll be able to relocate everyone, but having a staff meet up once a year is not out of the question.
 It doesn’t have to be work- or project-related, either.
 There are plenty of team-building exercises and fun events you can plan.

 You might be wondering how something like this would help productivity.
 It allows your team to get to know one another better and bond.
-That will strengthen teamwork and collaboration, which will result in a better working environment for everyone — even when that team is spread apart.
+That will create more effective teamwork and collaboration, which will result in a better working environment for everyone — even when that team is spread apart.

 As you can see, with just a few changes, additions or well-chosen technology services, your remote workers can be brought into the fold like never before.
 Has your company embraced remote working yet?